paolobroglio/paolobroglio.github.io/_drafts/DRAFT-cryptopals-s1c3.md

 ### The cipher itself

 XOR operation is done by using the `^` operator.
-Then we can apply the formula is the one that has been presented above `P = C XOR K` .
+Then we can apply the formula that has been presented above: `P = C XOR K`.
 Doing this for every byte that compose the data will do the trick.

 ```go